 Those who support animal testing might point out that animal testing can be beneficial to animals.
 It is true that better care can be given to animals as a result of information learned from animal tests.
 However, this point carries little weight when transferred into a human context: if you had the choice to donate your living body to research for the possible benefit of humankind, would you?
 Those who are inclined to agree might want to take a second to realize the option has always been available.
 Laws may limit certain experiments done on humans, but for the most part, many psychologists and research facilities would be delighted to have a human volunteer to examine.
 Given the choice, very few people have willing volunteered to be subjects in a laboratory without compensation, especially when the prospect of pain is likely.
 Similarly, it is unfair to subjugate an animal to experimentation simply because it would be contributing greatly to the wellbeing of its species.
 Although this may be a sound reason for an animal to choose to be a test subject, explicit consent by the animal must be given for experimentation to be moral and justified.
-Because animals are unable to communicate their consent, it is immoral and thus unjustified to force them to participate in laboratory experiments
+Because animals are unable to communicate their consent, it is immoral and thus unjustified to force them to participate in laboratory experiments.

 There may be a few reasons to test animals, but none of them are justified.
 The life of an animal deserves the same respect that the life of a human would.
 As Mark Twain once said, “I am not interested to know whether vivisection produces results profitable to the human race or doesn’t… The pain which it inflicts upon unconsenting animals is the basis of my enmity toward it, & it is to me sufficient justification of the enmity without looking further” (Twain 139).
 Furthermore, there are many alternative methods such as advanced computer programs and artificial tissues created in laboratories, that can be used to test laboratory findings that do not use animals and more reliably predict human body reactions.
 Scientific breakthroughs can occur without the use of animal subjects.
 For example, penicillin, which was discovered from mold, is the most widely used antibiotic to date!
 Alternative methods render animal testing unnecessary, but more importantly, the use of animals in laboratory experimentation is unreasonable and immoral and is therefore unjustified.

+Brooke, You completely nailed this paper.
+Bravo to you.
+I’d reconsider how you introduce the slavery premise… check out a better way to contextualize it.
+3.8

 Works Cited